Wilhelm Max Müller

 Wilhelm Max Müller (15 May 1862 – 12 July 1919) was a German-born American orientalist.

 Biography

 Müller was born at Gleißenberg, Germany.
-He received his higher education in Erlangen, Berlin, Munich, and Leipzig, where he received his Ph.D.
-He was one of the last students of the Egyptologist Georg Ebers.
+He received his higher education in Erlangen, Berlin, Munich, and Leipzig, where he received his Phd He was one of the last students of the Egyptologist Georg Ebers.

 Müller emigrated to the United States in 1888.
 He was a professor at the Reformed Episcopal Seminary in Philadelphia beginning in 1890.
 During several years (1904, 1906, 1910), he engaged in archaeological work in Egypt for the Carnegie Institution.
-He lectured on Egyptology at the University of Pennsylvania, and purchased papyri in Egypt for the University Museum.
+He lectured on Egyptology at the University of Pennsylvania and purchased papyri in Egypt for the University Museum.

 He died in a drowning accident in Wildwood, New Jersey, in July 1919.